 If the negligent maintenance of a property results in an injury to you or a loved one, you may be entitled to recover compensation through a premises liability lawsuit.
 With more than 25 years of experience handling these complex cases, Jim Miron has the expertise necessary to maximize your compensation.
 He’ll fight aggressively to hold all negligent parties accountable for your damages.

-You can learn about your legal rights and options by speaking with Mr. Miron in person.
+You can learn about your legal rights and options by speaking with Jim in person.
 Please call 203-339-5991 today to schedule your complimentary consultation.
 We serve clients in Bridgeport, New Haven, Stamford and Waterbury, Connecticut.

 - What Is Premises Liability Law?